gabibdods/GitPush/README.md

 ## Functional Overview

-- Launch the script from the command prompt.
+- Launch the script from the command prompt
-- Select a repository from the interactive list.
+- Select a repository from the interactive list
-- Automatically navigates to the selected repository folder.
+- Automatically navigates to the selected repository folder
-- Stages all changes and checks for uncommitted work.
+- Stages all changes and checks for uncommitted work
-- Prompts the user for a commit message if necessary.
+- Prompts the user for a commit message if necessary
-- Pushes to `origin` and optionally to `gitlab` if configured.
+- Pushes to `origin` and optionally to `gitlab` if configured

 ---